3.15 Appeals and Interventions in the Provincial and Territorial Courts of Appeal

 - 1. Introduction

 The authority to appeal in criminal proceedings comes entirely from statute.
 Common law appeals against conviction or acquittal do not exist.Footnote 2 In Canada, even accused persons had no effective right of appeal until 1923.
-In 1930, an amendment to the Criminal Code (Code) permitted Crown appeals against an acquittal, though only in cases raising a "question of law alone".
-While the basis for Crown appeals has since been further defined in the Criminal Code, essentially the Crown is still limited to raising legal, not factual, issues.
+In 1930, an amendment to the Criminal Code (Code) permitted Crown appeals against a "question of law alone".
+While the basis for Crown appeals has since been further defined in the Code, essentially the Crown is still limited to raising legal, not factual, issues.

 Over the past 60 years, the courts have signalled the need to show restraint in exercising the right to appeal.
 Only cases where the public interest is best served by pursuing should be appealed.

 2.1.
 The Crown's right of appeal from acquittal is limited

 In indictable matters, the Crown's right of appeal against an acquittal is found in s.
 676(1)(a), which provides:

 676. (1) The Attorney General or counsel instructed by him for the purpose may appeal to the court of appeal